JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 -----

 ### [Snakehole](https://jackkutilek.itch.io/snakehole) by Jack Kutilek
 Snakehole is a very interesting take on snake puzzles.
 As you might have guessed, there are “holes” that play a big role in the mechanics.
 Exactly how, you’ll need to find out for yourself!
 It only has 8 levels, but each one is large and meaty.
 It is also has some of the nicest visuals in a PuzzleScript game (I guess the bar is low, but it’s pretty hard to make 5x5 pixels look as good as they do in this game).
 This is one of my favorite snake games on this list, since it has both creative mechanics and good levels.
-I found a neat modification to level 7 that makes it harder, which you can try [here](https://www.puzzlescript.net/play.html?p=2569c0d26a4331cffc7efaa9df88607c) (with permission from the designer.
-Naturally one should only attempt this after beating the game.
-I make no claim that my level is better than the original).
+I found a cute modification to level 7 that makes it harder (admittedly not in a good way), which you can try [here](https://www.puzzlescript.net/play.html?p=2569c0d26a4331cffc7efaa9df88607c).

 ![Snakehole](https://joelthefox.github.io/img/Snakehole.png)